jito-foundation/ncn-template/simulation-test-detailed-guide.md

 2. **Weight Setting**:
    - Copies the current weights from the vault registry to the weight table
-   - "Freezes" these weights for the duration of the voting cycle
+   - "Freezes" these weights for the duration of the consensus cycle
    - Updates the epoch state to mark weight setting as complete
    - Creates an immutable record of token weights that will be used for voting

 This two-step process is critical for the integrity of the system as it:

 - Creates a permanent record of weights at the time voting begins
-- Prevents weight changes during a voting cycle from affecting ongoing votes
+- Prevents weight changes during a consensus cycle from affecting ongoing votes
 - Allows transparent verification of the weights used for a particular vote
 - Enables historical auditing of how weights changed over time